knuesel/LinAlgTools.jl/docs/src/index.md

 # LinAlgTools

-Tools for playing with linear algebra.
+Tools for teaching linear algebra.
 For now just a textbook implementation of Gaussian elimination.

 ## Gaussian Elimination

 The algorithm rarely works with matrices of integer type since they generally cannot store the results of the multiplications by non-integers.
-However rational arrays work well:
+However rational arrays generally work well for small matrices:

 ```@repl gauss
 A = Rational[ 4  2   0  -5   0   5